-FACTORY DEFAULT: 4 SECONDS
+FACTORY DEFAULT: 4 SECONDS (CLOCK SETTING #5)

 When scrub on switch is pressed, the control unit will automatically lower the deck for 4 seconds.
-The time that the deck is lowered is adjustable from 3.5 seconds to 4.4 seconds in .1 second increment.
+The time that the deck is lowered is adjustable from 3.5 seconds to 4.4 seconds in .1-second increments.
 To adjust the scrub deck down time, perform the following steps:

-- 1 Turn the main power key switch to the off position. - 2 Press and hold the scrub on and the solution switch. - 3 While holding both switches turn the main power key switch to the on position. - 4 Continue to hold both switches until the scrub on green indicators and solution green indicator turn green. - 5 Release both switches.
-The display will display scrub deck icon on right top corner and clock icon with number.
-Scrub on indicator will turn yellow and scrub off indicator will turn red. - 6 Pressing and releasing the scrub on will now select the time period.
-Each number represents .1 sec.
-0 = 3.5 seconds, 1= 3.6 seconds. - 7 To save the new setting, press scrub off switch.
-Key switch icon will appear on display. - 8 Turn the main power key switch to the off positions. - 9 The new setting will be saved and will remain in effect until it is changed again.
+- 1 Turn the main power key switch to the off position. - 2 Press and hold the scrub on and the solution switch. - 3 While holding both switches turn the main power key switch to the on position. - 4 Continue to hold both switches until the regular and heavy scrub on indicators and solution indicator turn green. - 5 Release both switches.
+The regular and heavy scrub on indicators will turn yellow and the scrub off indicator will turn red.
+On AXP[TM] models, the display will show the scrub deck icon on right top corner and clock icon with number. - On ST models, the LED display will show the number corresponding to the deck down time as listed in the table shown on the right. - 6 Press and release the scrub on switch to select the deck down time period.
+Note that each number represents a change of 0.1 seconds.
+For example, 0 = 3.5 seconds, 1 = 3.6 seconds, and so on. - 7 To save the new setting, press scrub off switch. - On AXP[TM] models, the key switch icon will appear on the display. - On ST models, the scrub off indicator will turn green. - 8 Turn the main power key switch to the off positions.
+The new setting will be saved and will remain in effect until it is changed again.